sdhealthconnect/leap/_posts/2021-09-30-architecture.md

 This service provides a simple API interface for checking consent decisions about activities in the context of a workflow, such as a record exchange, research, or treatment.

-After receiving a query, the CDS consults with various Consent Stores and retrieves and processes all the `Consent` resources applicable to the context of the query.
+After receiving a query, the LEAP-CDS consults with various Consent Stores and retrieves and processes all the `Consent` resources applicable to the context of the query.
 Based on this, it issues a decision as to whether or not the requested activity is permitted based on patient consents, and potentially whether any obligations apply.
 Additionally, it may also include a pointer to the `Consent` resource based which the decision was made to assist the client with audit and record keeping.

 ### LEAP Consent Enforcement Service (LEAP-CES)
 Consent Enforcement Services (CES) are software components that reside at various workflows or application contexts and are in charge of: